Which fridge brand?

 Choosing the best brand of fridge

-As you can see from the table above, the brand at the top of the pile is the one that has an average reviews score and customer rating of over 80%, and score and an impressive four stars for reliability.
-If you buy your fridge from this brand, you are more likely to end up with a machine that will stand the test if time and chill your food quickly to help maximise its freshness.
+As you can see from the tables above, the brand at the top of the pile is the one that has a customer rating of 89% and earns an impressive 91% score for reliability.
+While it's not the cheapest brand, it's worth bearing in mind that you're more likely to end up with a machine that will stand the test of time if you splash out.

 How we calculate the best and worst brands